saurabh-m-w/Blockchain-Based-Property-Registration/README.md

 <img src="https://img.shields.io/badge/Flutter-%2302569B.svg?style=for-the-badge&logo=Flutter&logoColor=white">

 ## Problem it Solves:
 1.)
-Removal of middlemen.\n
+Removal of middlemen./n
 Removal of middlemen or brokers makes the process less expensive.
 Brokers trying to cheat uneducated people will no longer be able to do so.
-Brokers often take a long time to complete the procedures and so our project will also save people time.\n
+Brokers often take a long time to complete the procedures and so our project will also save people time./n
 2.)
-Distributed tamper proof ledger which prevents any fraud in ownership.\n 3.)
-Secure storage of sensitive property registration documents using IPFS.\n
+Distributed tamper proof ledger which prevents any fraud in ownership./n 3.)
+Secure storage of sensitive property registration documents using IPFS./n

 ## Technology Stack:
 1. Ethereum Blockchain